 - Talking to children about the coronavirus – a guide put together by the Doncaster Council’s Education Psychology team includes lots of resources to talk to primary aged children about their feelings.

-- Every Mind Matters website has guidance on supporting young children’s mental health during coronavirus.
+- Every Mind Matters website has guidance on supporting young children’s mental health if you suspect they are struggling.

 - Young Minds website has guidance on talking to your child about coronavirus.
 Young Minds also have a Parents Helpline 0808 802 5544 or you can get in touch via email by using their online form.

-- The NSPCC website has advice on children’s mental health and advice for parents and carers on supporting children during the pandemic.
-There’s also an NSPCC Helpline which can be reached 24 hours a day by email, at email@example.com, or through its online reporting form on the main NSPCC website.
+- The NSPCC website has advice on children’s mental health and advice for parents and carers on supporting children.
+There’s also an NSPCC Helpline which can be reached 24 hours a day by email, at firstname.lastname@example.org, or through its online reporting form on the main NSPCC website.
 Helpline practitioners can be contacted on 0808 800 5000 Monday to Friday 8am-10pm or 9am-6pm at the weekends.

 - Children express themselves through play as well as words.
 The Cbeebies website has some useful information on How Children Learn Through Play and how knowing this can help you understand their feelings and behaviours.